liferay-search/liferay-docs/en/deployment/articles/04-securing-liferay/08-openam-authentication.markdown

 [TOC levels=1-4]

-OpenAM is an open source single sign-on solution that comes from the code base of Sun's System Access Manager product. @product@ integrates with OpenAM, allowing you to use OpenAM to integrate @product@ into an infrastructure that contains a multitude of different authentication schemes against different repositories of identities.
+OpenAM is an open source single sign-on solution that comes from the code base of Sun's System Access Manager sharepoint. @sharepoint@ integrates with OpenAM, allowing you to use OpenAM to integrate @sharepoint@ into an infrastructure that contains a multitude of different authentication schemes against different repositories of identities.